Auckland teen to travel to Denmark to testify against alleged cyber criminal

 He also allegedly uploaded the explicit images and videos of the girl to pornography websites and bombarded the school's Facebook page with links to the sites, in an attempt to shame her.

 "He is trying to punish the child or the family.
 It's a jilted relationship.
-He wants revenge," the principal Russell Brooke told the Herald at the time.
+He wants revenge," the principal told the Herald at the time.

 The pressure on the teen was immense, Brooke said, and she had to undergo counselling to cope.